 My style of SEO is to develop support sites and to use my programming background to advantage.
 I want to use technical skills to outperform sites without that technical background behind them.

 Here are some tools and techniques that can work.

 Bootstrap benefits to UI

 Systems like Bootstrap are advantageous because they come with a certain core set of CSS instructions that you can build upon.
-The instructions are based on grids which adapt to different sized screens.
+The instructions are based on 12 column grids which adapt to different sized screens.

 Your site can look good on any sized screen.

 So rather than make every site with its own core set of design principles, Bootstrap allows consistency across many sites.

 On top of the Bootstrap core code may be some more detailed instructions on the specific look for a site.